sanjaykazi/Prediction-of-prices-for-the-crop-Potato-in-District/README.md

 # Prediction-of-prices-for-the-crop-Potato-in-District
-Prediction of prices for the crop Potato in Agra district.
+Prediction of prices for the crop Potato in Agra district of Uttar Pradesh.